asselina94/OpenCv-Optical-Flow-/README.md

   1. The pixel intensities of an object do not change between consecutive frames.
   2. Neighbouring pixels have similar motion.

-- The goal is to calculate dense optical flow for a video  using Gunnar Farneback algorithm
+- The goal is to calculate dense optical flow for a video  using Gunnar Farneback algorithm.